Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Abstract

 \section{Abstract}

-While Koopman operator lifts a nonlinear system into an infinite-dimensional function space and represents it as a linear dynamics, its original definition is restricted to autonomous systems, i.e., does not incorporate inputs.
-To the end of designing state-feedback controllers, the existing extensions of Koopman operator, which only account for the effect of open-loop values of inputs, does not involve \emph{feedback laws} on closed-loop systems.
-Hence, in order to generically represent any nonlinear controlled dynamics linearly, this paper proposes a \emph{Koopman-Nemytskii operator}, defined as a linear mapping from a \emph{product reproducing kernel Hilbert space (RKHS) of states and feedback laws} to an RKHS of states.
-Using the equivalence between RKHS and Sobolev-Hilbert spaces under certain regularity conditions on the dynamics and kernel selection, this operator is well-defined.
-Its data-based approximation, which follows a kernel extended dynamic mode decomposition (kernel EDMD) approach, has established errors in single-step and multi-step state predictions as well as accumulated cost under control.
+While the Koopman operator represents a nonlinear system as a linear operator in a function space, its definition does not involve inputs.
+For controller synthesis, an operator model is needed to describe the effect of feedback laws on closed-loop systems, so that the desired state-feedback law can be computationally searched based on such a predictive model.
+To this end, this paper proposes a Koopman--Nemytskii operator, defined as a linear operator that maps canonical features of state--policy pairs in a reproducing kernel Hilbert space (RKHS) to that of succeeding states.
+Under regularity conditions on the dynamics and kernel selection, this operator is definable on suitable Sobolev-type RKHSs, and its data-based estimation guarantees bounded errors in single-step prediction, multi-step prediction, and accumulated cost under control.
+The controller synthesis problem is thus formulated as a convex kernel-based optimization one and efficiently solved in a sample-based manner.